Living Room Winter Decor Decorating Ideas

 White vases with white cotton stems.

-On the coffee table, I used white cotton balls in a textured white planter.
-That adds lots of great textures from smooth to rough.
+On the coffee table, I used more white cotton bolls in a white stone planter.
+That adds lots of great textures from soft to rough.

 More white candles pair with a stack of natural-colored books.
 I used them everywhere I could.